bluevisiontec/EnhancedPdfInvoice/README.md

 TODO:

 * fix layout when no logo image is uploaded in the module config
-* add option to append pdf invoice to mail
 * add option for displaying shipping fee including or excluding tax